 512E Advanced Format hard disk drives

 There is also a format where there are 4K physical sectors but is logically divided into 512 bytes.
-These type of HDD drives are called 512E and sometimes referred to as Advanced Format hard disk drives.
+These type of HDD drives are called 512E and are sometimes referred to as Advanced Format hard disk drives.
 That means that though the hard disk drives can support 4K data chunks, the legacy operating systems will still be writing and reading data in the form of 512 bytes chunks.
 This is limited to operating systems such as Windows XP and Vista.

 4K Hard Drives on Windows operating systems